-The agreement also allows the Company to pay Mr. Jordan or Jordan Consulting an incentive bonus of up to 100% of the Fee per year, in the form of cash or equity, in the discretion of the Compensation Committee and the Board.
-Any additional bonus payments in 2025, if any, and subsequent bonus payments in 2026 from the Company to the Mr. Jordan or Jordan Consulting, if any, will be based on criteria to be determined by the Compensation Committee of the Board.
+The agreement also allows the Company to pay Mr. Jordan or Jordan Consulting an incentive bonus of up to 100% (but not less than 50% (pursuant to the amended terms)) of the Fee per year, in the form of cash or equity, in the discretion of the Compensation Committee and the Board.
+Any additional bonus payments in 2025, if any, and subsequent bonus payments in 2026 and 2027 from the Company to Mr. Jordan or Jordan Consulting, if any, will be based on criteria to be determined by the Compensation Committee of the Board.
 The Board and Compensation Committee may also pay Mr. Jordan or Jordan Consulting bonuses from time to time in cash or equity, in their sole discretion, with any bonus earned being paid by March 15th of the year following the date it is earned.

-The Company also agreed to grant 160,000 shares of restricted common stock to Mr. Jordan under the Company's Third Amended and Restated 180 Life Sciences Corp.
-2022 Omnibus Incentive Plan (the "Incentive Plan"), with such shares evidenced and documented by a Notice of Restricted Stock Grant and Restricted Stock Grant Agreement to be entered into between Mr. Jordan and the Company, and subject to vesting as follows: (a) 80,000 shares vest on January 1, 2026, subject to Mr. Jordan's continued service to the Company on such vesting date; and (b) 80,000 shares vest on December 31, 2026, subject to Mr. Jordan's continued service to the Company on such vesting date.
-In the event that the agreement is terminated by us without "cause" or by Jordan Consulting for "good reason", the shares and all options and shares then outstanding and scheduled to vest within one year of termination will immediately vest, and (iii) the treatment of the shares and all options and shares then outstanding and scheduled to vest outside of one year from termination will be determined solely by the Compensation Committee.
+The Company also agreed to grant 160,000 shares of restricted common stock to Jordan Consulting under the Company's Third Amended and Restated 180 Life Sciences Corp.
+2022 Omnibus Incentive Plan (the "Incentive Plan"), with such shares evidenced and documented by a Notice of Restricted Stock Grant and Restricted Stock Grant Agreement entered into between Jordan Consulting and the Company, and subject to vesting as follows: (a) 80,000 shares vest on January 1, 2026, subject to Jordan Consulting and Mr. Jordan's continued service to the Company on such vesting date; and (b) 80,000 shares vest on December 31, 2026, subject to Jordan Consulting and Mr. Jordan's continued service to the Company on such vesting date, provided that the Board of Directors accelerated the vesting of all such shares on June 17, 2025.
+The Company recognized \$204,800 of stock-based compensation related to these shares during the six months ended June 30, 2025.